 Substantial progress has been made in developing EIF-based estimation and inference methods for trials with external control borrowing, however, their application in trial designs remains limited.
-Most existing hybrid design methods rely on interim analyses to guide borrowing, including sample size re-estimation using inverse probability weighting \citep{kojima2025sample}, propensity score weighting and matching methods \citep{yuan2019design, li2022matching}, Bayesian adaptive hybrid design with power prior \citep{tian2025beam}, and adaptive hybrid design using propensity score-based weighted estimator \citep{guo2024adaptive}.
-While these adaptive design methods could save on sample size by leveraging historical or interim data, they also introduce challenges such as type I error inflation, early-stopping bias, and increased operational complexity \citep{walter2017quantifying, ciolino2023guidance}.
-Moreover, these design methods typically do not exploit semiparametrically efficient or doubly robust estimators, potentially limiting their efficiency and robustness.
+Most existing hybrid design methods rely on interim analyses to guide borrowing, including sample size re-estimation using inverse probability weighting \citep{kojima2025sample}, propensity score weighting and matching methods \citep{yuan2019design, li2022matching}, Bayesian adaptive hybrid design with power prior \citep{tian2025beam}, and adaptive hybrid design using a propensity score-based weighted estimator \citep{guo2024adaptive}.
+While these adaptive design methods can reduce required sample size by leveraging historical or interim data, they seldom incorporate semiparametrically efficient or doubly robust estimators, which could potentially limiting their overall efficiency and robustness.
 A fundamental component of trial design is sample size determination, which depends critically on the variance properties of the chosen estimator \citep{schuler2021designing}.
 As emphasized by \cite{tsiatis2007semiparametric}, no “reasonable” estimator can achieve an asymptotic variance lower than that of a semiparametrically efficient estimator.
-Therefore, incorporating ECs within a design framework that explicitly leverages estimators possessing double robustness and semiparametric efficiency offers a promising direction to enhance trial efficiency.
+Therefore, incorporating ECs within an experimental design that explicitly leverages estimators possessing double robustness and semiparametric efficiency offers a promising direction to enhance trial efficiency.